 It is a common scenario in performance testing to browse the links or pages randomly available on a website.
 To simulate this scenario a performance tester needs to either hardcode the page URLs and add the logic to pick the links randomly or pass the URLs using a parameter.
-Both the cases require additional work of fetching all the available URLs/links on a webpage.
+Both cases require additional work of fetching all the available URLs/links on a webpage.

-Another issue with the above approaches is the failure of the script in case of broken URL.
+Another issue with the above approaches is the failure of the script in case of a broken URL.

-To overcome this situation, JMeter provides “HTML Link Parser” PreProcessor which extracts all the HTML links available on the webpage and passes them randomly in successive requests.
+To overcome this situation, JMeter provides an “HTML Link Parser” PreProcessor which extracts all the HTML links available on the webpage and passes them randomly in successive requests.
 This pre-processor saves the extra efforts of:

 - Fetching the available URLs

 - Listing down the URLs in a file or hardcode them

 - Writing the logic to pass the URL randomly

 Let’s try to understand with an example.
 Consider, there is a scenario where you need to render the pages of a website randomly which means each virtual user will have to visit 5 random pages.
 Follow the below steps to create such a scenario in JMeter:

 - Open JMeter